Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ## Section-1:Static behaviour evaluation of CMOS inverter robustness-Noise Margin

-- Noise Margin:Any inverter or any gates can have noise margin i.e cros-talks,glitches and those cross talks and glithces can be handled by handling the noise margin
+- Noise Margin:Any inverter or any gates can have noise margin i.e cross-talks,glitches and those cross talks and glitches can be handled with the help of the noise margin

 - Fig 25 illustrates the ideal I/O characteristics of inverter with Infinite slope and finite slope